RN to Bachelor of Science in Nursing

 - work with a mentor who will guide you from registration to graduation, while you participate in a program designed to meet your needs and goals as a professional nurse.

 The 128-credit program includes 41 upper-division nursing credits.
-See the nursing course catalog for more details.
+See the nursing course information for more details.

 The RN to Bachelor of Science in Nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE) [One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791] and reflects the baccalaureate competencies recommended by the American Association of Colleges of Nursing (AACN).